 greet is a friendly and inclusive living space anchored in its community through locally sourced or farm-to-table food products.
 It promotes the principle of giving a second chance to hotels (reconverted, non-traditional structures), objects (repaired, recycled, salvaged, or refashioned) and people (of unconventional backgrounds).
 With furniture and decorative elements unearthed from jumble sales, local artisans, and charities, greet is in tune with the times and the circular economy.

 COMMUNAL, COMMITTED AND UNIQUE

-The definition of Greet is “to welcome, meet, receive” and marks a return to the essentials of the hotel industry, embodying the philosophy of sharing, with the ambition of contributing to making the world a better place. greet will welcome all those who seek meaning in their consumption and lifestyle by “focusing on the essentials that make sense”.
+The definition of greet is “to welcome, meet, receive” and marks a return to the essentials of the hotel industry, embodying the philosophy of sharing, with the ambition of contributing to making the world a better place. greet will welcome all those who seek meaning in their consumption and lifestyle by “focusing on the essentials that make sense”.
 A search for simplicity can be found in the logo – inspired by the street, as if from a stencil, the greet logo is a strong marker of the brand.
-Impactful and symbolic, it is based on a proprietary typography that reflects the enthusiasm of the greeter community.
+Impactful and symbolic, it is based on a proprietary typography that reflects the enthusiasm of greet’s community.

 ONE AND MANY